 HUGO: I'm not fooling myself; I know it: each time I get married it's not to one person, it's to a community.

 IRENE: Well, don't expect the multiplication of papers with me.
-It's me, my boyfriend, the baby on the way, and no one else.
+It's me, my boyfriend, and no one else.

 HUGO: Irene, you're part of this too.
-In time, more people will come for you.
+In time more people will come for you.